ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • Barcoded return.

-Section 4E of 139 is for furnishing returns for the income of other business trusts which are not provided to submit their profit and loss accounts.
+Section 4E of 139 is for furnishing returns for the income of other business trusts that are not provided to submit their profit and loss accounts.

 Recent Amendments in Section 139 of Income Tax Act